Bennett-Wendorf/NeuraViz/test_documentation/test_cases.md

 - It should be possible to hover from just outside the visible link
 - Hovering an inner link should show a tooltip with the link's weight
 - Hovering an input or output link should show a tooltip with "Input" or "Output" respectively

+### Node Size On Hover
+- Hovering a node should make the node larger
+- NOTE: Other related behavior is tested automatically by Playwright